WHAT DOES IT MEAN TO BE A MEMBER?

 CAN ANYONE PLAY ON THE CHALLENGE COURT?

 Yes.
-Simply hang your paddle on the fence next to the Challenge Court if you would like to play there.
+Simply add your paddle to the paddle holder lineup next to the Challenge Court.

 DOES THE CLUB PROVIDE BALLS?

 Players are required to provide their own pickleballs.
-The current popular ball is the Onix Pure 2 outdoor ball.
-You will receive one of these balls for free if you join the club in 2017.
-You may also purchase balls for personal use from the club at the current price of $5 for 2 balls.
+The current popular ball is the Durafast 40 outdoor ball or the Franklin X-40 outdoor ball.
+You may purchase balls for personal use from the club at the current price of $5 for 2 balls.
+Contact a club officer at the courts to purchase these balls.

 DOES THE CLUB PROVIDE LOANER PADDLES?

 Players are required to provide their own paddle.
-However, the club does have a few wood paddles available for loan to new players until they purchase their own paddle.
+However, the club does have a few paddles available for loan to new players until they purchase their own paddle.
 You may also be able to borrow one from a player who has extras.
 A good source for purchasing new paddles is www.pickleballcentral.com.
 They have a good selection, and will help players select a paddle appropriate for their skill level.
 SPC members can receive a 5% discount from Pickleball Central– contact us to get the discount code.

 ARE THERE CHAIRS AT THE COURTS?